‘Little People, Big World’ Couples Share Their Love Stories On Valentine’s Day

 “We met at his family’s pumpkin patch, but he was too shy to ask her out,” Tori wrote.
 “Finally he called her and we’ve been inseparable ever since.
 We got married and the Lord blessed us with our sweet baby boy.”

-Izzy Rock, Jacob’s fiancee, initially shared their love story on Instagram but it has since been deleted.
+Izzy Rock, Jacob’s fiance, initially shared their love story on Instagram, but it has since been deleted.
 Izzy did give out some advice about love on her Instagram Stories.

 “Self love.
 Equally important today, my friends,” Izzy said.
 “This day isn’t just about having a significant other to love it’s about giving love to everyone and that includes yourself.”